From Magento to Saleor: Scaling Portugal’s largest online electronics retailer

 Mário Bessa, Managing Partner and CTO at Skrey

-Skrey correctly predicted that off-the-shelf plugins from multiple vendors would be unwieldy maintenance-wise.
-It also found that maintaining and extending its own plugins was a terrible burden.
-Magento pushed minor upgrades every 2 months and a major upgrade annually.
-With each upgrade, the team had to update the core, update their modules, and test everything - a laborious process that wasted developer hours and lowered team morale.
+Skrey correctly anticipated that relying on off-the-shelf plugins from multiple vendors would create a maintenance nightmare.
+Even maintaining and extending its own custom plugins became a heavy burden.
+Magento released minor upgrades every two months and major ones annually — and with each release, the team had to update the core, refactor modules, and retest everything.
+The result: wasted developer hours, slower delivery, and declining morale.

 It got crazy.
 A major Magento upgrade tied up two developers for an entire month and “minor” ones took almost half that.
-And the DX was so terrible that we had trouble retaining junior and senior PHP developers.
+And the DX was so terrible that we had trouble retaining PHP developers.

 Helder Rocha, Managing Partner and CSO at Skrey